maarianmarian/holbertonschool-zero_day/0x03-git/README.md

-in this exercise we find the commands to work in git
+.:in this exercise we find the commands to work in git and gitHub:.